Dates Need Adequate Product Safety Labeling

 |He is an emotional wreck.
 He seems to desperately need someone to heal his broken heart and help him get his life back on track.||When you've exhausted yourself nursing him back to health, he won't be there for you.
 That's not his role.
 He's the victim.|

 |Your date avoids talking about his past, especially his childhood.
 He says "what's over is over" and "I just don't think about it."||He could be hiding major unresolved emotional problems from childhood.
 Those problems will surface with anyone with whom he gets close.|

 |He has just ended a several-year relationship.
 He says he is over her and ready to start dating again.||Rebound alert!
 He may want to be ready to date but probably isn't.
 He may yet go back to his ex-partner.|

 |Your date is uncomfortable with the idea of marriage counseling.
 He insists that the two of you can handle any problem that might come up.||If a major problem does emerge, he won't be open to help.
 He may be unable to face problems or even talk about serious issues.
 Look out!|

-Ignoring these "stop signs" and the warnings that they signal can create huge relationship problems.
+Ignoring these "stop signs", and the warnings they signal, can create huge relationship problems.
 Denying, minimizing, rationalizing, or in some other way making excuses for the other person is usually a form of self-deception.
-This is a way that people often set themselves up for some very painful consequence.
+This is a way that people often set themselves up for some very painful consequences.